Register with Bitstamp instantly Sign up

 1. Electronic wallets

 While Google Pay falls within the digital wallet category, more established wallets have a wider reach.
-Major exchanges accept wallets like PayPal, Skrill, and Neteller.
-On the off chance that your preferred broker doesn’t accept these wallets for direct deposits, established p2p marketplaces like the one on Binance always include them as acceptable payment methods.
+Major crypto exchanges accept wallets like PayPal, Skrill, and Neteller.
+On the off chance that your preferred crypto broker doesn’t accept these wallets for direct deposits, established p2p marketplaces like the one on Binance always include them as acceptable payment methods.

 2. Apple Pay